A nonconforming saddle point least squares approach for elliptic interface problems: Numerical Results

 \subsubsection{3-$D$ example}

 For the third example, we took $\Omega \subset \mathbb{R}^3$ to be the unit cube with interface $\Gamma:=\Omega \cap \{(x,y,z)\,|\,x=1/2\}$.
 We computed $f$ such that for

 the exact solution is

-Table \ref{table_interface3} shows the results for $k=5,25,$ and $50$.
+Table \ref{table_interface3} shows the results for $c=5,25,$ and $50$.

 We observe for both convex and non-convex domains that the approximation of the flux is {\it super-linear}, and the method works well no matter the size of the jump discontinuity.
-We notice also that the number of iterations depends on the size of the jump.
-This is due to the fact that for the UCG algorithm the number of iterations depends on the condition number of the discrete Schur complement of the problem, which depends on the $\inf-\sup$ condition constant that factors in the size of the jump discontinuity.
+Also, we notice that the number of iterations depends on the size of the jump as well as $h$.
+This is in accordance with Remark \ref{U-remark} in that the number of iterations on each level will be proportional with $\frac{M}{m_h}$, which depends on the jump $\frac{a_{max}}{a_{min}}$ and $-log(h^2)$.